tree-ware/tree-ware-kotlin-core/docs/user/role-based-access-control.md

 of the `role` meta-model *interface* because it is specific to the storage being targeted; some storage systems may be able to fetch data quickly even if all RBAC data is not stored as a blob or a JSON value, and therefore not even need such an annotation.

-# Examples

-TODO

-# TODO

-* An association can be assigned only if the user has access to the source as well as the target
-    * Reason: assigning a target might result in changing the system behavior.
-For example, changing an organization parent can cause metrics to be reported to the new parent.
-* Customers are not sub-trees of the MSP, so how does the super-admin in an MSP get access to the sub-trees of their new customers?
-    * Some side-effect function needs to keep the super-admin role up-to-date.
-* How can a customer grant an MSP admin access to customer data?
-    * One way is the association workflow mentioned in the roadmap section below.
-    * Another could be to have a role to user-email mapping.
-The `roles` list field in the `user` entity is not being updated (since the customer won't have access to the `user` entity of the MSP admin), but if each `organization` had its own role to user-email mapping, then they would be able to add such entries.
-        * Can this map be the only way to specify user to role mappings?
-        * How will the RBAC library find such mappings when an API call is being made and needs to be checked?
-            * A side-effect function can mirror the role -> user mapping into a user -> role map
-        * Is this option generic and useful in other places?
-* Need the ability to store lists of associations as separate rows for each association.
-This will allow a new role to be added to a user without having to know the old list of associations.
-    * Recommended way of storing lists in MySQL is to use a join table.
-The user ID and the role association value will have to be keys in the join table.
-So associations as keys needs to be supported.
-Associations are long paths, but only the final keys in the path are needed when targeting MySQL.
-So it should be possible to support associations as keys.

 # Roadmap